-If an NSCM session exists on a different Sun Ray server in a failover group, the user is redirected to the server where the most current NSCM session is located.
+A user who has an NSCM session on a different Sun Ray server in a failover group is redirected to the server with the most current NSCM session.

-FIGURE 5-4 User Password Entry
+FIGURE 5-3 User Password Entry

 The Sun Ray Mobile Session Login dialog box is redisplayed with the host name of the new Sun Ray server, and the user must retype the user name and password.